device-management-toolkit/docs/docs/GetStarted/Cloud/manageDevice.md

 [Get Started with the UI Toolkit](../../Tutorials/uitoolkitReact.md){: .md-button .md-button--primary }

 ### Security
-Learn how to use the Open AMT Cloud Toolkit architecture to secure ..\assets.
+Learn how to use the Device Management Toolkit architecture to secure ..\assets.
 Topics include credentials, allowlisting, best known security methods, and more.

 [Learn More about Security and Hardening](../../Reference/MPS/securityMPS.md){: .md-button .md-button--primary }